Test Studio

 Section titled “TestSets”- Location:

-- Features: Pattern-based creation, zip upload, direct upload detection, dual polling (3s active, 30s discovery)
+- Features: Pattern-based creation, zip upload, direct upload detection, incremental document addition, time-based file filtering, dual polling (3s active, 60s discovery)

 TestExecutions